Sunday, November 21, 2010

 **This baby blankie was crocheted with Red Heart's 'Peruvian Print' - it was crocheted for a boy.
 As with any of your projects - you can choose any color that you would like.**

-I used: 4-ply worsted weight yarn
+For this blankie I used: 12 ounces of 4-ply worsted weight yarn

-a "J" hook
+and a "J" hook

 Notes: